 A. We upgraded to smart meters as part of building a modern energy grid.
 The new equipment supports our ongoing efforts to provide an enhanced level of customer service along with safe, reliable and affordable electricity.

 Tampa Electric uses a meter to measure the amount of energy consumed by your home or business.
 Meters display usage in kilowatt hours (kWh).
 Your monthly statement reflects the difference in kWh of energy used from the previous month to the current month.
 That number is used to calculate the cost of your electric service.

 A. Your meter, also referred to as a smart meter or "Advanced Metering Infrastructure" meter sends data to Tampa Electric through a secure wireless network and eliminates the need for us to manually read your meter each month.
 Smart meters provide enhanced services such as the ability to start or transfer service remotely, respond to outages more quickly and provide you with daily usage information so you can be more efficient.

-A. No, Tampa Electric is not monitoring your appliances with the new meter.
-The new meters are not providing Tampa Electric with information on how you use electricity inside your home or business.
+A. No, Tampa Electric is not monitoring your appliances.
+Smart meters do not provide Tampa Electric with information on how you use electricity inside your home or business.